Leen15/cloudflare-domains-manager/README.md

 ### Cloudflare Domains Manager

-This tool is helpful to manage cloudflare domains using a versionate file.<br/>
+This tool is helpful to manage cloudflare domains using a versionated file.<br/>

 ## How to use?